RarelyCharlie/rarelycharlie.github.io/_howto/links.md

 ![screenshot](/assets/smartlinks1.png){:style="width: 358px; height: 328px;"}

 Some Smart Links features are experimental, and some might not work.
+In particular, the learning algorithm has not been tested well in this very early version.

 Smart Links is only supported on a best efforts basis without any guarantees.
 The current version is 0.2.

 ### Who can use Smart Links